tamirgen/hidow/README.md

   - The shopping bag app was tested for all possible scenarios including adding, removing, editing and deleting a product or all the products from the shopping bag.
 All tests updated quantities and order total prices

 * As a website user I can adjust my shopping bag so that I can make changes to my order before the checkout
   - The bag page contains a summary of the products and all the editing options of the quantity selector.
 The page has additional functionality for updating shopping bag and removing a product from it.
-All tested
+All tests were positive

 * As a website user I can quickly enter my payment information so that I can checkout with no hassle
   - The checkout form uses a seamless method to increase UX.
 The only fields that need to be inserted manually are the user's name and email to avoid shipping issues and to add extra security to the order process.
-All tested and functioning as expected
+All were tested and were functioning as expected

 * As a website user I can get an order confirmation after the checkout so that I can verify I did not make any mistakes
   - The confirmation email post payment was tested and emails are received as planned